CENTERTOWN ELEMENTARY SCHOOL HANDBOOK 2022-23

 1) Hats, caps other head coverings, and sun glasses will not be worn in any way or form in the school building.
 (May be allowed on special dress up days).

-2) Unnatural hair coloring deemed disruptive to the educational process by the principal is not acceptable
+2) Unnatural hair coloring and piercings (other than ear) deemed disruptive to the educational process by the principal is not acceptable

 3) Clothing and accessories decorated with slogans that promote or are suggestive of drugs, sex, bodily functions, profanity, tobacco, alcohol, gang activities, criminal activity, violence or death and/or hate speech or symbols including organizations which promote these disturbing influences are prohibited.